 Law Review Article

-bar passage, academic support programs, law school admissions, legal writing programs, law school curriculum
+law school curriculum, bar passage, academic success programs, law school admissions, legal writing programs

 "This study provides an empirical analysis of the School of Law's bar passage data.
 Many law schools have created bar support programs—in addition to academic support programs—to improve their bar passage rates.
 Few studies, however, have assessed their program's using a statistical analysis."
 One recent study of the University of Richmond's bar support program found that its bar program had improved the University of Richmond's bar passage rate and the increase in passage was statistically significant.
 The study also found that the program had a dramatic improvement for those students who were in the bottom half of the graduating class.
 The study found an 8.5% improvement in the bar passage rate for students as a whole after the bar program was implemented.